-Many, though not all, expats are likely to experience some culture shock in Colombia.
-Although the culture and lifestyle may not appear completely alien, expats will notice many idiosyncrasies to which they will have to adjust.
+Many, though not all, expats have some trouble adapting to the local culture in Colombia.
+The culture and lifestyle may not appear completely alien, but you’ll notice many idiosyncrasies that can take some adjusting to.

-The experience an expat has of the local culture in Colombia will vary depending on their personality, as well as their lifestyle and location within the country.
-Western-style shopping malls, grocery stores and restaurants can be found in all the major cities, whereas adapting to life in smaller towns and rural areas will be significantly more challenging.
+The experience expats have of local culture in Colombia will vary depending on their personality, lifestyle and location within the country.
+Western-style shopping malls, grocery shops and eateries can be found in all the major cities, whereas adapting to life in smaller towns and rural areas will be significantly more challenging for newcomers.

 Dancing and football are beloved throughout the country, and Colombians are generally family-oriented.
-Expats will undoubtedly be invited to their new Colombian friends' homes and family events.
+You’ll undoubtedly be invited to your new Colombian friends’ homes and family events.

-The Amazon region, home to indigenous communities with unique customs and lifestyles, presents a fascinating contrast to the urban centres.
-The lesser-known Orinoquía region, with its vast plains and cattle-ranching culture, has its own distinct music, dance, and cuisine, reflecting the strong cowboy (llanero) heritage.
-Finally, the Pacific region, known for its lush rainforests and Afro-Colombian communities, features distinctive musical styles like currulao and a seafood-rich culinary tradition.
+The Amazon region, home to indigenous communities with unique customs and lifestyles, shows a fascinating contrast to the urban centres.
+The lesser-known Orinoquía region, with its vast plains and cattle-ranching culture, has its own distinct music, dance, and cuisine, a reflection of its strong cowboy (llanero) heritage.
+The Pacific region, known for its lush rainforests and Afro-Colombian communities, is home to distinctive musical styles like currulao and a seafood-rich culinary tradition.

 Time and punctuality in Colombia